10 Fun and Engaging Nursery Activities

 What Type of Activities Are Recommended for Early Childhood?

-One of the first questions that parents and guardians have when they first visit a My Ohana nursery revolves around the curriculum, i.e., how their child will spend each day at the nursery.
+One of the first questions that parents and guardians have when they first visit a My Ohana nursery revolves around the curriculum - how their child will spend each day at the nursery.

-By introducing learning via these indirect routes, we tend to find that messages stick and become more relatable to children.
-They get to bridge learning with tasks which are messy, and games which are exciting.
+By introducing learning through these indirect routes, we tend to find that messages stick and become more relatable to children.
+They get to bridge learning with tasks that are hands-on and exciting, fostering both curiosity and development.

-And it’s this foundational principle that guides all of our My Ohana activities and day plans – including these 10 popular activities that we know offer value to children in our care.
+And it’s this foundational principle that guides all of our My Ohana nursery activities - including these 10 fun activities for children that we know offer value to their growth and learning.

 1. Building a Bug Hotel

 There’s a reason why bug hotels are so popular.
-They combine time spent outside with an introduction to the natural world, the concept of different habitats for different creatures, and an appreciation for the smallest creatures in our world.
+They combine time spent outside with an introduction to the natural world, the concept of different habitats for different creatures, and an appreciation for the smallest animals in our world.
+This is one of our favourite outdoor activities in a nursery setting, encouraging both teamwork and curiosity.

 2. Build a Ball Pit